 Schedule and Time Commitment

-Participants of workdays held on Sundays meet at 9 am at the Bear Valley Visitor Center and carpool to a work site elsewhere in the park until about 1 pm.
+Meet at 9 am at the Bear Valley Visitor Center and carpool to a work site elsewhere in the park, then work until about 1 pm.
 If you wish to participate in a Sunday workday, please confirm your attendance with Ellen Hamingson (see contact information below) before 4 pm on the Thursday immediately preceding the Sunday workday.

 - Sunday, February 28, 2016